-With 5,000 square feet of inspiring and flexible meeting spaces, a state-of-the-art fitness center and Elm & Good, our all-day eatery serving seasonal, American tavern-inspired cooking and elevated cocktails.
+With 5,000 square feet of inspiring and flexible meeting spaces, a state-of-the-art fitness center, and Elm & Good, our all-day eatery serving seasonal, American tavern-inspired cooking and elevated cocktails — you can rest easy on your next trip to Dallas.
 Lounge poolside under a canopy of light-strung trees on our outdoor deck, or sip cocktails by the communal fire pit while you enjoy local live music.

-Tune In To The Scene
+Tune In to the Scene

-If you find yourself with a free night, see who’s playing at one of the local hotspots — from the renowned, four thousand seat Bomb Factory to the more intimate Club DaDa.
+If you find yourself with a free night, see who’s playing at one of the local hotspots — from the renowned, four thousand seat Bomb Factory to the more intimate Club DaDa, you will always get a fantastic show.
 Don’t want to commit to a ticketed event?
-Drop into Off the Record, a bar and record store where there’s almost always a DJ spinning vinyl, or Adair’s Saloon, a honkytonk with a well-curated jukebox and live country music every night.
+Drop in to Off the Record, a bar and record store where there’s almost always a DJ spinning vinyl, or Adair’s Saloon, a honkytonk with a well-curated jukebox and live country music every night.

-Toast To Your Health
+Toast to Your Health

-There’s no shortage of bars in Deep Ellum, ranging from wild dive bars to high-end cocktail lounges.
-Visit Shoals Sound & Service for a step back in time thanks to retro interior design, a throwback soundtrack and classic cocktails.
+There is no shortage of bars in Deep Ellum — it’s part of the neighborhood’s charm — ranging from wild dive bars to high-end cocktail lounges.
+Visit Shoals Sound & Service for a step back in time thanks to retro interior design, along with a throwback soundtrack and classic cocktails.
 Nearby at Trick Pony, the cocktail bar inside Harlowe MXM, take a trip around the world with 80 different cocktails, each inspired by a different country.

-Get a Taste For The Place
+Get a Taste for the Place

 After spreading the good word of brisket at the farmer’s market, the couple behind Pecan Lodge opened their first brick and mortar here, drawing attraction and winning awards for their profound use of smoke.
 Even if you’re stopping in between meals, there’s never a bad time for a snack-sized slice of brisket.

 Become a (Street) Art Critic

-The app offers a listing of some of the best but wandering aimlessly works just as well.
-While you’re at it, be sure to seek out the green, red and yellow neon sign welcoming visitors to Deep Ellum with a glowing streak of Southern hospitality.
-It’s one of the best spots in town to snap a Dallas selfie.
+The app offers a listing of some of the best murals to visit — but wandering aimlessly works just as well.
+While you’re at it, be sure to seek out the green, red, and yellow neon sign welcoming visitors to Deep Ellum with a glowing streak of Southern hospitality — it’s one of the best spots in town to snap a Dallas selfie.